-This manual is intended to assist users in the installation, operation and maintenance of Release 1.10 of the Delayline Detector DLD6060-8S as part of the PHOIBOS Hemispherical Analyzer Series.
+This manual is intended to assist users in the installation, operation and maintenance of Release Version 4.30 & 4.31 of the Delayline Detectors DLD8080.
 It is divided into 11 chapters.
 The chapter "Introduction" contains a brief description of the DLD.
-The chapter "Installation" refers to installation and cabling.
-Further chapters explain the theory of the DLD, the technical details of the detector readout package and the operation of the DLD.
+The chapter "Installation" refers to installation and cabling, while the chapter "Principle of Operation" explains the theory of operation of the DLD.
+3 chapters describe the technical details of the detector readout package and chapter "Operation of the DLD" describes the operation of the DLD.
+The final chapters contain among others technical details about the microchannel plates and the Delayline Detector in general.